Asian Boyz: Notable crimes

 In 1990–1991, Pierre Mercado was responsible for four murders, in an attempt to intimidate other gangs.
 He fled to the Philippines and remained there for 11 years until he was extradited to the United States in 2012.
 In 2013, Mercado was sentenced to 218 years to life in prison.

 In August 1997, the leader of the Asian Boyz Van Nuys set, Sothi Menh, was arrested in Phnom Penh, Cambodia and extradited to the United States after fleeing the country in the preceding January.
 He was wanted for committing five gang-related murders in the San Fernando Valley in 1995.
 In September 1998, Asian Boyz members were charged with three murders and five attempted murders.

+In 1996, 17-year-old Sophal Phon, herded the parents of three children into their bathroom and shot them in the head in south-central Kentucky.
+They were found dead hours later along with their 12-year-old daughter, who was also shot in the head yet survived.
+Phon was a member of Asian Boyz and was sentenced to life in prison without the possibility of parole.

 On August 12, 2006, a fight broke out between Asian Bloods and ABZ gang members at a house in Lowell, Massachusetts, where a birthday party was being held.
 Asian Boyz members left the party and allegedly started throwing bottles and other objects.
-Billeoum Phan, 14, began firing at the Asian Boyz members.
+Billeoum Phan, aged 14, began firing at the Asian Boyz members.
 One of the shots hit Asian Boyz member Samnang Oth, killing him.
 Phan was convicted of manslaughter and sentenced to incarceration until the age of 21, with an additional requirement to serve a 5-year probation after his release.